Olive Downs Steelmaking Coal Project

 Bowen Basin, QLD

-NAIF’s loan towards the construction and development of the Olive Downs Steelmaking Coal Project will help create more than 1,200 jobs and boost the delivery of high-quality coking coal to key markets including Japan, South Korea and India.
+NAIF’s loan towards the construction and development of the Olive Downs Steelmaking Coal Project helped create more than 1,200 jobs and boost the delivery of high-quality coking coal to key markets including Japan, South Korea and India.

 Founded in 2014, Pembroke Resources is a dynamic mining company specialising in the exploration, development and extraction of vital natural resources, with a primary focus on steelmaking coal.